 3. What tea plant cultivar was the matcha made from?

 The vast majority of tea produced in Japan is made using the Yabukita cultivar.
-The Yabukita cultivar is used to produce everything from bottled tea to matcha.
+This cultivar is used to produce everything from bottled tea to matcha.
 Certain cultivars, like the Asahi cultivar, are normally associated with high end matcha from established tea brands.
 However, this topic is quite nuanced and we recommend you read our article examining cultivars for further clarity.

 4. When was it harvested?